Kosovo student poisoning: Albanian doctors

 The chief of epidemiology of Kosovo Jusuf Dedushaj in a letter of 15 August 1990 denied fiercely the fact that the disease had psychic causes.
 He believed that if the disease had psychic causes then it would have appeared a year prior in 1989 when young Albanians were afraid to be vaccinated from Serbian doctors.
 Mr. Dedushaj had been invited as an expert to view different surveys in Podujeva and for his objections toward the situation in Kosovo, he was held by police for five days.
 He also discovered a microphone in his office.

-Dr. Besnik Bardhi along with Dr. Slobodan Lang, a professor in the Faculty of Medicine in Zagreb, were the organisers of a symposium which would analyse that this disease.
-A few days after their plans were published, their phones went through interception and even the family of Dr. Lang received threats telephone threats.
+Dr. Besnik Bardhi along with Dr. Slobodan Lang, a professor at the Faculty of Medicine in Zagreb, were the organisers of a symposium which would analyse that this disease.
+A few days after their plans were published, their phones went through interception and even the family of Dr. Lang received telephone threats.
 Moreover, Dr. Ali Zatriqi and Dr. Flora Brovina stated their suspicions about the poisoning of the Albanian students.
 In the 1990s Mrs. Brovina had been taken by the Serbian Police from her working office because of her statements.
 In 1999 she was sent to prison for some months and was released only after international pressure.